Gowri4622/Sensors/README.md

-# Sensors# Ex.No: 4 Develop a simple application to display the available sensor in android mobile devices using Sensor Manager in android studio.
+# Ex.No: 4 Develop a simple application to display the available sensor in android mobile devices using Sensor Manager in android studio.

 ## AIM: